mozilla-services/screenshots/docs/deployment.md

 Softvision will verify production for us, and report any bugs on Wednesday.

-Once we have verified production, update the Page Shot GA account with an annotation including sprint information.
+Once we have verified production, update the Screenshots GA account with an annotation including sprint information.
 Example: "1.0.1 release" Oct.
 25th.

 Close deployment issue, and give it a `qa:verified` label.